FuelLabs/fuels-ts/apps/docs/src/guide/transactions/pre-confirmation.md

 Additionally, pre confirmation exposes **processed outputs** (such as `OutputChange` and `OutputVariable`) that can be **immediately reused** in new transactions.

-## Available Outputs at Pre Confirmation
+## Available Outputs at Pre-Confirmations

 When a transaction reaches **pre confirmation**, certain **resolved outputs** become available: